Sanford Yung: Early career

 After he finished his accountancy training, Yung returned to Hong Kong in the 1950s and set up the Sanford Yung & Co in 1962.
 In 1965, the firm became part of British firm Coopers & Lybrand.
 Yung became the chairman since and held that position until he retired in 1992.
 Six years later, the company merged with other firms to become part of the global accounting firm PricewaterhouseCoopers (PwC).
 In 2001, Yung formed the Sanford Yung Scholar for Excellence in Accounting Studies to pay tuition fees for accounting students in Hong Kong, Beijing and Shanghai and arrange internships for them at PwC in London and New York.

-Yung also played a role in preparations for the transfer of sovereignty of Hong Kong during the 1980s as a member of the Hong Kong Basic Law Drafting Committee.
+Yung also played a role in preparations for the transfer of sovereignty over Hong Kong during the 1980s as a member of the Hong Kong Basic Law Drafting Committee.
 According to the Democratic Party founding chairman Martin Lee, Yung was perceived as a liberal among the pro-Beijing camp.